 ① Carat is not an indicator of size

-②Approximate size of the diamond (diameter)
+② Approximate size of the diamond (diameter)

 A difference of 0.1ct will only change the diameter by about 0.4 to 0.7mm, but the difference is immediately noticeable when comparing.
-If it is about 0.05ct, you will not be able to tell the difference unless you look closely.If you want something a little larger, choose a stone that is about 0.1ct larger.
+If it is about 0.05ct, you won't be able to tell the difference unless you look closely.If you want something a little larger, choose a stone that is about 0.1ct larger.
 If you want something a little smaller, choose a stone that is about 0.1ct smaller..

 A difference of 0.1ct will only change the diameter by about 0.4 to 0.7mm, but the difference is immediately noticeable when comparing.
-If it is about 0.05ct, you will not be able to tell the difference unless you look closely.If you want something a little larger, choose a stone that is about 0.1ct larger.
+If it is about 0.05ct, you won't be able to tell the difference unless you look closely.If you want something a little larger, choose a stone that is about 0.1ct larger.
 If you want something a little smaller, choose a stone that is about 0.1ct smaller..

-3) Preferred carats vary by era and country
+3. Preferred carats vary by era and country

-④Trivia about Carats
+④Trivia about carats

 ▼What is a GIA certified diamond?